Boeing CH-47 Chinook in Australian service: Royal Australian Air Force service

 During their RAAF service, the Chinooks also undertook a range of non-military tasks.
 The helicopters frequently formed part of the Australian Defence Force's response to natural disasters, including by delivering food for people and livestock cut off by floods.
 They were also used for civilian construction tasks such as emplacing lighthouses and carrying air conditioning equipment to the tops of tall buildings.
 On two occasions Chinooks supported Queensland Police Service drug eradication efforts in remote parts of the state by transporting fuel for RAAF Iroquois helicopters and carrying seized narcotics.
 In August 1981, two CH-47s lifted containers from the cargo ship Waigani Express to enable the vessel to be refloated after it ran aground in the Torres Strait.
 A similar operation was undertaken to free the Anro Asia when it ran aground near Caloundra, Queensland, in November the same year.
-Another unusual task was conducted in December 1981 when a Chinook transported two bulldozers onto a grounded iron ore carrier near Port Hedland, Western Australia, so that they could be used to reposition the ship's load.
+Another unusual task was conducted in December 1981 when a Chinook transported two bulldozers onto a grounded iron ore carrier near Port Hedland, so that they could be used to reposition the ship's load.
 In May 1989 a Chinook transported a 8000 kg section of a memorial to the pioneering aviator Lawrence Hargrave onto Mount Keira near Wollongong.